 Web Development Degree: Curriculum, Skills, and Career Paths

-What does a web development degree cover?
+What is covered in a web development degree?

 How does coding fit into the curriculum?

-How does technology shape career outcomes?
+How does technology shape learning and career outcomes?

 Conclusion